 Record the source water sample(s) on the Sampling Plan Log.

-Contact Information: Laboratory Name: Phone: After Hours Phone: Primary Contact Name: DNR Field Office #: After Hours Phone: Primary Contact Name: Phone: 515-725-8694 DNR Water Supply Operations Section Primary Contact Name: Phone: After Hours Phone: None Items with an \ and in blue may or may not be needed for your system, and may be deleted if not needed. \Statement for a PWS that has DNR-approved 4-log virus inactivation/removal treatment: PWS uses DNR-approved treatment to provide 4log inactivation/removal of viruses and is completing the required treatment technique monitoring.
-Therefore, the following source water sampling is not required unless the 4-log treatment technique was not in place at the time of RTCR sample collection. \(The above statement should be omitted if the system does not have approved 4-log treatment.)
+Contact Information:

+Laboratory Name:

+Primary Contact Name:

+Phone: After Hours Phone:

+DNR Field Office #:

+Primary Contact Name:

+Phone: After Hours Phone: 515-725-8694

+DNR Water Supply Operations Secti on

+Primary Contact Name:

+Phone: After Hours Phone: None

+Items with an and in blue may or m nay not be needed for your system n, and may be deleted if not needed.

+Statement for a PW S that has DNR-approved 4-log vir us inactivation/removal treatment:

+PWS uses DNR-app roved treatment to provide 4- log inactivation/

+the required treatment techniqu e monitoring.
+Therefore, the following source vas not in place at the time of RTCR sample

+\(The above statement should be omitted if the system does not have approved 4-log treatment.)